agster27/unpackerr.github.io/docs/install/seedbox.md

 import ArchiveAccess from './includes/archiveaccess.md';

+# Seedbox Install

-Learn how to install Unpackerr on your linux shell without root.
+**These directions explain how to install Unpackerr on your linux shell without root.**

 1. Download a binary from the [latest release](https://github.com/Unpackerr/unpackerr/releases/latest).
   The `unpackerr.amd64.linux.gz` file is almost certainly what you want to grab,